-- the allowable spans for timber planks are given in Table 1 of section 2.2 Appendix B - laminated timber, aluminium and steel planks must be used in accordance with the manufacturer's directions
+The allowable spans for timber planks are given in Table 1 of section 2.2 Appendix B of this Code.

+Laminated timber, aluminium and steel planks must be used in accordance with the manufacturer's directions.

 When trusses are erected at up to 600 mm centres, persons working between the trusses to fix or brace them can use the erected trusses as a form of fall protection under controlled conditions as described below.
-When trusses are erected at greater than 600 mm centres, refer to Section 7.5 for suggested methods of working safely at heights.
+If trusses are erected at greater than 600 mm centres, refer to Section 8.5 of this Code for suggested methods of working safely at heights.